 The platforms in your environment are listed so you can choose to monitor all platforms or only certain platforms.
 If for example, you were creating a policy to monitor only documents stored in O365 but not Google, you would only select O365.

-The product is able to scan files within an environment but the name and content of the file or solely by the name.
-Music and video files, for example, are only scanned by name as they do not contain text to be scanned.
-In many cases, it's beneficial to scan all file types to be sure that all violations are found, however, if there are environmental limitations on what file types are available to users, you can certainly narrow down by file type.
+The product is able to scan files within an environment by the name and content of the file or solely by the name.
+Music and Video Files, or example, are only scanned by name as they do not contain text to be scanned.
+Standalone Images in png, jpeg, gif, and tiff formats are scanned, the text is extracted, and analysed for content violation.
+In many cases, it is beneficial to scan all file types to be sure that all violations are found; however, if there are environmental limitations on what file types are available to users, you can certainly narrow down by file type.

 Attachments—(Salesforce and ServiceNow) When a file is attached to a field or other object, it is uploaded and stored in the platform and at that point becomes subject to monitoring by relevant policies.

 Spreadsheets—Cloudlock examines the first 1,000 rows and 50 columns, and a maximum of 10,000 total cells in a single spreadsheet document.
 Blank cells are still counted as data and the value is "null".

 PDFs—Cloudlock supports scanning of pdf for content and context only when digitally created.
 PDFs that are typically scanned in through a scanner which creates an "image" of the document can only be monitored for exposure and file name.